Website icon Xpert.Digital

 Western sanctions against Russia now comprise 18 packages and are among the most comprehensive economic sanctions in history.
 They target various sectors of the Russian economy: the energy and financial sectors, the arms industry, and the so-called Russian shadow fleet.

-Medium-term impact of sanctions
+Medium-term effect of the sanctions

-The Challenge of the Shadow Fleet
+The Shadow Fleet Challenge

-While in spring 2022, approximately 20 percent of Russian oil exports were carried by ship using tankers with no connections to Western countries, the shadow fleet now accounts for 85-90 percent of crude oil exports.
-Since the introduction of the price cap, Russia has earned almost €15 billion in additional crude oil exports using shadow fleet tankers.
+While in spring 2022 around 20 percent of Russian oil exports were carried out by tankers without connections to Western countries, the share of the shadow fleet now stands at 85-90 percent for crude oil.
+Since the introduction of the price cap, Russia has earned almost 15 billion euros in additional revenue from crude oil exports via the shadow fleet's tankers.

-Hub for security and defense - advice and information
+Hub for Security and Defense - Advice and Information

-Hub for security and defense - Image: Xpert.digital
+Hub for Security and Defense - Image: Xpert.Digital

-The hub for security and defense offers well-founded advice and current information in order to effectively support companies and organizations in strengthening their role in European security and defense policy.
-In close connection to the SME Connect working group, he promotes small and medium -sized companies (SMEs) in particular that want to further expand their innovative strength and competitiveness in the field of defense.
-As a central point of contact, the hub creates a decisive bridge between SME and European defense strategy.
+The Security and Defence Hub offers expert advice and up-to-date information to effectively support companies and organizations in strengthening their role in European security and defence policy.
+Working closely with the SME Connect Defence Working Group, it particularly promotes small and medium-sized enterprises (SMEs) that wish to further develop their innovative capacity and competitiveness in the defence sector.
+As a central point of contact, the Hub thus creates a crucial bridge between SMEs and European defence strategy.

 Demographics, growth, costs: Long-term consequences of the war for both countries

-Strategies and measures to persevere
+Strategies and measures for perseverance

 Russian adaptation strategies

-Another important building block is increased economic cooperation with China and other non-Western countries.
+Another important element is increased economic cooperation with China and other non-Western countries.
 The war has transformed Russia into a more closed economy, one that is more dependent on China.
 This new orientation makes it possible to procure Western technologies and goods indirectly and to develop alternative markets for raw materials.

 Ukrainian survival strategies